squidfunk/mkdocs-material/docs/sponsorship.md

 Add an alternative, completely different _vertical layout_, optimized to read documentation and code side-by-side, e.g. for the documentation of APIs.

+## Terms

+Regardless of whether you're an individual or a company, you may use the _sponsor edition_ exactly under the same terms as the _community edition_, which are given by the [MIT license][12].
+However, we kindly ask you to respect the following guidelines:

+- Please __don't distribute the source code__ from the _sponsor edition_.
+  You may freely use it for public, private or commercial projects, fork it, mirror it, do whatever you want with it, as long as you're not releasing the source code, as this would cannibalize the sponsorware model.

+- If you cancel your subscription, you're removed as a collaborator and will not receive future updates of the sponsor edition.
+However, you may continue to use the latest version that's available to you for as long as you like.

+  [12]: license.md